Accessibility Testing Tutorial (A Complete Step By Step Guide)

 The following are the key points that the website should satisfy for accessibility:

 • Provide appropriate pictures where possible.
 A picture speaks louder than words.
-Try to add appropriate pictures for text whenever possible.
+Try to add appropriate pictures for the text whenever possible.
 Pictures can describe the content of the website for Literacy challenged users.

 • Use simple language.
 The cognitively disabled user has learning difficulties, it is very important to make sentences simple and easily readable for them.

-• Ignore pop-ups.
+• Ignore the pop-ups.
 Users who use a screen reader to read the web pages, pop-ups can be really inconvenient for them.
-The screen reader reads out the page from top to bottom and a sudden pop up arrives the reader will start reading it out first before the actual content.
+The screen reader reads out the page from top to bottom and when a sudden pop up arrives the reader will start reading it out first before the actual content.
 It can confuse visually disabled users.

 • CSS layout.
 CSS based websites are more accessible than HTML code based websites.